alterNERDtive/VaultHunters-tweaks/README.md

 * Increased drop rate of soul shards across the board.

+### Spirit Extractor

+* Lowered revival costs by about 50% across the board.
+* Lowered death scaling.

 ### Tool Vise

 * Reduced the chance of breaking your pick to 1% per upgrade level for all